 If you are in need of in-person training, you can attend a one-day training at Tableau’s annual customer conference, a group training conducted by Tableau, an on-site training conducted by Tableau, or an on-site training conducted by a third-party trainer.
 We have attended a group training conducted by Tableau, and a condensed “analyst” training at a Tableau conference.
 We can personally attest to the value that attending an in-person training provides.

 If you are interested in the storytelling aspects of data visualization and need training exercises customized with your own data, please take a look at our own Tableau Training offering.

 Cost: $35 – $45

 It may sound cliché, but there are simply some good books on Tableau available to learn from.
 This is a great starting point for learning Tableau, and one we sometimes take for granted.
-When I started using Tableau (“Back in my day….”), there was only one book that I can remember, and it was a very short book.
+When we started using Tableau (“Back in my day….”), there was only one book that we can remember, and it was a very short book.
 There are now dozens of such resources available.
-Among several great options, here are two that I vouch for:
+Among several great options, here are two that we vouch for:

 Tableau Your Data! by Dan Murray